Non-reversible sampling schemes on submanifolds: Study of the map

-Consequently, $F(\varphi^A(x,s))$ and thereby $\xi(\varphi^A(x,s))$ converge exponentially to zero for points on $\Sigma^{(\delta)}$.
-Integrating both sides of \eqref{phi-map-a} and using the exponential decay of $\xi(\varphi^A(x,s))$, one can obtain that the limit on the right hand side of \eqref{theta-a-def} exists and therefore the map $\Theta^A$ is well-defined.
+where the first equality follows from \eqref{phi-map-a} and the inequality follows from the antisymmetry of $A$ and the estimate \eqref{estimate-gradf-by-f}.
+Consequently, $F(\varphi^A(x,s))$ and thereby $|\xi(\varphi^A(x,s))|$ converge exponentially to zero for points on $\Sigma^{(\delta)}$.
+Integrating both sides of \eqref{phi-map-a} and using the exponential decay of $|\xi(\varphi^A(x,s))|$, one can obtain that the limit on the right hand side of \eqref{theta-a-def} exists and therefore the map $\Theta^A$ is well-defined.
 The differentiability of $\Theta^A$ can be verified similarly, by integrating the ODEs for the derivatives of $\varphi^A$ (see \eqref{flow-map-Grad-general}--\eqref{flow-map-Hess-general} below) and proving that the order of integrations and limits ($s \rightarrow +\infty$) can be switched.
 Furthermore, if the initial point of the flow~\eqref{phi-map-a} $x\in\Sigma$, \eqref{eq:nablaF-Sigma} below implies the right hand side of \eqref{phi-map-a} is zero, and it follows that $\varphi^A(x,s)=x$ for any $s\geq 0$, and therefore $\Theta^A(x)=x$. \end{proof}

 \begin{remark} Proposition~\ref{prop:varphi} states that the limit $\Theta^A(x)$ in \eqref{theta-a-def} is well-defined with value in $\Sigma$ for points $x\in \Sigma^{(\delta)}$.
 This is enough to analyse the scheme~\eqref{scheme-non-reversible}, since we assume the random variables \eqref{conditions-on-eta} used in the scheme~\eqref{scheme-non-reversible} are bounded (see Remark~\ref{rmk-on-choice-of-noise}).
 At the same time, thanks to the existence of the natural Lyapunov function \eqref{fun-cap-f} of ODE \eqref{phi-map-a}, in concrete cases we actually can expect that the limit $\Theta^A(x)$ exists and $\Theta^A(x) \in \Sigma$, for quite general states $x$ belonging to a set (or even $\mathbb{R}^d$) that is larger than $\Sigma^{(\delta)}$ (see Remark~\ref{rmk-on-set-sigma-delta} and related discussion in Section~\ref{sec:discuss}). \end{remark}